 Foodborne illnesses affect millions of people every year.
-Learn about the symptoms of food poisoning and how to avoid them to stay healthy.
+Learn about food poisoning symptoms and how to avoid them to stay healthy.

 Food poisoning is caused by eating food contaminated with bacteria, viruses, or fungi.

-Symptoms of food poisoning can vary depending on what causes the illness.
-However, the main symptoms of food poisoning are similar and include:
+Food poisoning symptoms can vary depending on what causes the illness.
+However, the main food poisoning symptoms are similar and include:

 - Abdominal pain or cramping